 Most cases of angioedema turn out to not be HAE, because most swelling attacks are typically allergic reactions or swellings caused by something other than C1-inhibitor deficiency.
 Laboratory analysis of blood samples or genetic testing is required to establish the HAE diagnosis.
-There are two specific blood tests that confirm HAE:
+There are three specific blood tests that confirm HAE:

 - C1-inhibitor quantitative (antigenic)